 By Yuriy Bishko Updated November 21, 2022

 Quite often on the chart you can see the pattern of a cup with a handle.
 Because of its simplicity, traders rarely pay attention to this pattern, but in vain, as a simple figure hides great potential.
-In this article we will take a look at it:

-- what does cup and handle pattern mean?
+- What does cup and handle pattern mean?

-- how does cup and handle pattern work?
+- How does cup and handle pattern work?

-- how to identify and trade cup and handle pattern?
+- How to identify and trade cup and handle pattern?